yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-06/lab/README.md

 # LAB: HTTP and REST

-The goal for this lab is to get your hands dirty in using and properly documenting an API
+Get your hands dirty in using and properly documenting an API

 ## Before you begin
-Refer to *Getting Started* in [lab-instructions.md](../../../reference/submission-instructions/labs.md) for complete setup instructions
+Refer to *Getting Started*  in [lab-instructions.md](../../../reference/submission-instructions/labs.md) for complete setup, configuration, deployment, and submission instructions.

+**Visualize the Application**

+Evaluate the lab requirements and begin with drawing your proposed **UML** and/or **Data/Process Flow diagrams**.
+Having a solid visual understanding of the code you have/need and how it connects is critical to properly approaching this assignment.

+**Break Down the Assignment**

+Once you have a good visual and mental model of how the application works, break down the requirements and assess how to apply each requirement to your model.

+* For Each Requirement, ask yourself questions such as:
+  * Where should this new code live in the codebase?
+  * Which existing code needs to be modified?
+  * Are there any dependencies that this feature requires

+Create a list of priorities, dependencies, and a mapping of where you need to do your work before jumping into the code.

+---

 ## Requirements